ivarne/julia/doc/manual/metaprogramming.rst

     :(::)

-:obj:`Symbol`\ s can also be created using :func:`symbol`, which takes a character or string as its argument:
+:obj:`Symbol`\ s can also be created using :func:`symbol`, which takes a character or string as its argument, and they can be concatenated in the same manner as strings using the ``*`` operator:

 .. doctest::